 In the first part of this series of articles, we looked at the Loudness FAQ from the Loudness Petition Group which expands on the issues and covers some of the misconceptions and urban myths that have already grown up around this whole subject.

-In this article, we are going take a look at the research that Eelco Grimm has just completed and presented at the Berlin 142nd AES convention that he did for HKU Muziek en Technologie, University Of The Arts in Utrecht in the Netherlands, in cooperation with the music streaming service TIDAL.
+In this article, we are going take a look at the research that Eelco Grimm completed and presented at the Berlin 142nd AES convention that he did for HKU Muziek en Technologie, University Of The Arts in Utrecht in the Netherlands, in cooperation with the music streaming service TIDAL.
 Over to you Eelco...

 How Have We Got Here?